-As the Institute of Medicine's Committee on the Future of Emergency Care in the United States Health System suggested, there is a need to address the issues surrounding the strain on the capacity of the nation's emergency care systems.
-One method of addressing these issues may be via RECS performance measurement.
-Measuring a system's ability to enhance its operational efficiency, increase its use of technology, and generally improve its level of preparedness for an acute strain on its capacity or a disaster may provide a regulatory framework for improvement in RECS.
+As the IOM's Committee on the Future of Emergency Care in the United States Health System suggested, there is a clear need to address the issues surrounding the strain on the capacity of the nation's emergency care systems.
+In addition, there is a clear need to address the competition among health systems as a barrier to providing efficient, cost-effective regionalized emergency care.
+One method of addressing these issues may be via REMCS performance measurement.
+Measuring a system's ability to enhance its operational efficiency, increase its use of technology, and generally improve its level of preparedness for an acute strain on its capacity or a disaster may provide a regulatory framework for improvement in REMCS.